PLEASE NOTE: Job profile content may reflect pre-COVID-19 conditions.

 What are the chances of getting a job?

-Demand for health promoters stable but may increase over coming years
+Demand for health promoters stable

 Job opportunities for health promoters are average as demand is reasonably stable, according to the Health Promotion Forum of New Zealand.